23fa-cpsc490/canyough/README.md

-#This is the change I made.
-This is another change that was made - Justin Sohn
+This is another change that was made on the repo - Justin Sohn

 # canyough